Skip to content

 • Enterprise Support Scheme – provides dollar-for-dollar matching funding of up to HK$10 million for private companies to carry out in-house R&D projects.
 Intellectual Property Rights will be owned by the recipient company.

 • Research Talent Hub Scheme – funds hiring of R&D talent by research institutions and technology companies to conduct R&D work.
-The maximum monthly allowance provided for research talents with a bachelor's, master's and doctoral degree will be increased to HK$20,000, HK$23,000 and HK$35,000.
-Research talents with a doctoral degree will be further provided with a living allowance.
+The maximum monthly allowance provided for research talents with a bachelor’s, master’s and doctoral degree is HK$20,000, HK$23,000 and HK$35,000.
+Research talents with a doctoral degree are further provided with a living allowance.

 • Provide other support, e.g. rental subsidy, land and financial support, for selected enterprises.

-• New Industrialisation Funding Scheme – the Government subsidises manufacturers, on a matching basis, to set up new smart production lines in Hong Kong with a funding ceiling of one-third of the total project cost or HK$15 million.
+• New Industrialisation Funding Scheme – the Government subsidises enterprises, on a 1 (Government) : 2 (company) matching basis, to set up new smart production lines in Hong Kong with a funding ceiling of one-third of the total project cost or HK$15 million per project, whichever is lower.

 • Enterprise Support Scheme – provides dollar-for-dollar matching funding of up to HK$10 million for private companies to carry out in-house R&D projects.
 Intellectual Property Rights will be owned by the recipient company.